rnx2024/Real-time-Dashboard-Python-Dash-/README.md

-This project is a collection of real-time Python Dashboards using the dash, pandas, plotly, boto3, googlecloud-bigquery, sqlalchemy packages and libraries.
+This project is a collection of real-time Python Dashboards using the dash, pandas, plotly, boto3, googlecloud-bigquery, sqlalchemy packages.

 1. Dataset-based Dashboard.
 The Dashboard opens to a new tab in default browser and features real-time updates.
 The CSV file serves as the data source, so that any changes or data added to the CSV will automatically be updated in the dashboard.